 What Are Credit Cards?

 A credit card is a plastic or metal card that consumers can borrow up to a specific spending limit.
-The credit card company allows their borrowers to spend money using the card, then repay the company.
-Spending limits, interest rates, and other terms will depend on the credit card companies and the borrower’s credit history and financial standing.
+The card issuer allows their borrowers to spend money using the card, then repay the company.
+Spending limits, interest rates, and other terms will depend on the companies and the borrower’s credit history and financial standing.

-The process for getting and using a credit card is relatively straightforward:
+The process for getting and using credit cards is relatively straightforward:

 Each credit card will likely have different terms, conditions, and perks.
 So while the basic process is always the same (spend, repay, repeat), the details will differ depending on the card.